hamvocke/hamvocke.github.io/_posts/2017-11-26-doppelkopf.md

 ## I'll Build My Own Doppelkopf Game

-Being a developer I obviously found the best solution for this problem. _"I'm gonna build this myself!"_ was my proclaimed goal.
+Being a software developer I obviously found the best solution for this problem. _"I'm gonna build this myself!"_ was my proclaimed goal.

-![I'll build my own game](/assets/img/uploads/doppelkopf-bender.jpg) _Probably not blackjack and hookers though_
+![I'll build my own game](/assets/img/uploads/doppelkopf-bender.jpg)

 Yeah, right, because that always works so well.
 Having quite a track record for starting side projects that I never finish (who hasn't?)
 I know I'm probably lying to myself when I say that I'll definitely finish that one.
 Still, I decided to build my own game, mainly for two reasons: